zeroluck/docs/sources/reference/interception-scripts/index.md

 - [Sample Authorization Script](./sample-uma-authorization-script.py)

 # Cache Refresh
 In order to integrate with an existing authentication server oxTrust provides a mechanism called [Cache Refresh](../../admin-guide/configuration/index.md#cache-refresh) to copy user data to the local LDAP server.
-During this process it's posible to specify key attribute(s) and specify attribute name transformations.
+During this process it's possible to specify key attribute(s) and specify attribute name transformations.
 There are also cases when it can be used to overwrite attribute values or add new attributes based on other attributes values.

-This script type adds only one method to base scipt type:
+This script type adds only one method to base script type:

 `def updateUser(self, user, configurationAttributes):`